CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   teamParticipantId, // optional - participant team can be derived from participantId.
-This supports assigning "borrowed" players from other teams. participantId, // participantId of INDIVIDUAL or PAIR participant to be assigned to a matchUp tieMatchUpId, // matchUpId of a SINGLES or DOUBLES that is part of a matchUp between teams drawId, // identifies draw in which matchUp is present });
+This supports assigning "borrowed" players from other teams. participantId, // participantId of INDIVIDUAL or PAIR participant to be assigned to a matchUp tieMatchUpId, // matchUpId of a SINGLES or DOUBLES that is part of a matchUp between teams sideNumber, // optional - only necessary if a participant is part of both teams (edge case!) drawId, // identifies draw in which matchUp is present });
 ```